No, "Bonnie" has nothing to do with "Yvonne". My father was Scots, and I'm

 the neighborhood for horses needing exercise.
 I cleaned stalls for riding lessons.
 I braided and groomed for show fees.
 I

-finally owned my first horse in my early 20's, an Oldenburg originally half-leased from a friend.
-After riding other
+finally owned my first horse in my early 20's, an Oldenburg first half-leased from a friend.
+After riding other people's

-people's green horses in 14 years at Foxfield, I started my own Thoroughbred, leaving hunter/jumpers for Three Day Eventing.
+green horses in 14 years at Foxfield, I started my own Thoroughbred, and left hunter/jumpers for Three Day Eventing.
+That

-After navicular syndrome limited our eventing, we concentrated on dressage, eventually working our way up to USDF 4th Level.
+led to dressage, working our way up to USDF 4th Level.

 Along the way, I met and married my wonderful husband, David, and we raised